Debt Collection: How to Avoid and Collect Bad Debt

 This two hour course will provide a basic understanding of debt collection, how to avoid bad debt and how to collect.
 Bad debt can seriously impact upon a business if not managed correctly.
 This course aims to equip small businesses with the knowledge and tools to avoid bad debt; and will cover the debt recovery process, as well as the remedies available to small businesses.

-INSTRUCTOR: Sarah-Jane Allison & Shula Sbarro
+INSTRUCTORS: Sarah-Jane Allison & Shula Sbarro

 Sarah-Jane joined HSM in early 2015 as an experienced advocate having practiced in the United Kingdom for several years.
 Her role is varied and includes a wide range of civil litigation matters.
 In addition, Sarah-Jane manages a variety of matters within HSM’s Debt Solutions team, acting for numerous banks, strata corporations and other leading businesses.
 She studied law at Keele University, graduating with honours in 2006.
 Having been called to the bar in 2007, she started her career as a freelance County Court Advocate for an agency based in London for four years before cross-qualifying and being admitted to the Roll of Solicitors of the Superior Courts of England and Wales in 2012.

 Shula joined HSM with over eight years of experience in the legal field with a background in commercial and civil litigation.
 These matters included mortgage possessions, orders for sale, warrant applications, charging orders, redeterminations, third party debt orders, orders for questioning, return of goods and money claims, summary judgment applications and more.